Billmate/opencart/README.txt

 The plugin only works if the currency is set to Swedish Krona and the Base country is set to Sweden.

-PCLASSES AND BILLMATE PART PAYMENT

-If you want to, you can also manually upload your billmatepclasses.json file via ftp.

 == INSTALLATION	 ==

 1. Download and unzip the latest release zip file.

-Note: billmatepclasses.json file must have 777 permission otherwise part payment option will not work.